Lotus 1-2-3: Beginnings

-The Lotus Development Corporation was founded by Mitchell Kapor, a friend of the developers of VisiCalc.
-1-2-3 was originally written by Jonathan Sachs, who had written two spreadsheet programs previously while working at Concentric Data Systems, Inc. To aid its growth both in the UK and possibly elsewhere, Lotus 1-2-3 became the very first computer software to use television consumer advertising.
+The Lotus Development Corporation was founded by Mitchell Kapor, a friend of the developers of VisiCalc who had written software for it.
+1-2-3 was originally written by Jonathan Sachs, who had written two spreadsheet programs while working at Concentric Data Systems, Inc.

-Kapor was primarily a marketing guru.
+"1-2-3" symbolizes the software's three modules: spreadsheet, business graphics and database (replacing the originally planned word processor).
+While Kapor had some programming experience, he felt that his design skills were superior, and he was primarily a marketing guru.
 His ability to develop his product to appeal to non-technical users was one secret to its rapid success.
-Unlike many technologists, Kapor relied on focus group feedback to make his user instructions more user-friendly.
-One example: the instructions that came with the floppy disc read: "Remove the protective cover and insert disc into computer."
-A few focus group participants tried to rip-off the stiff plastic envelope of disc carrier.
-Kapor's recognition that techno-speak instructions needed to be translated to normative English was a strong contributor to the product's popularity.
+Unlike many technologists, Kapor relied on focus-group feedback to make his user instructions more user-friendly.
+For example, in response to the instructions that read "Remove the protective cover and insert disc into computer", several focus-group participants tried to tear the stiff plastic envelope from the disc carrier.
+Kapor's recognition that highly technical instructions needed to be translated to everyday English was a strong reason for the product's popularity.

-Lotus 1-2-3 was released on 26 January 1983, and immediately overtook Visicalc in sales.
-Unlike Microsoft Multiplan, it stayed very close to the model of VisiCalc, including the "A1" letter and number cell notation, and slash-menu structure.
-It was cleanly programmed, relatively bug-free, gained speed from being written completely in x86 assembly language (this remained the case for all DOS versions until 3.0, when Lotus switched to C) and wrote directly to video memory rather than use the slow DOS and/or BIOS text output functions.
+Lotus spent $1 million for advertising in January and February 1983 in The Wall Street Journal, Business Week, Time, Newsweek and computer magazines.
+Lotus 1-2-3 was released on 26 January 1983 and immediately overtook VisiCalc in sales.
+Unlike Microsoft Multiplan, it stayed very close to the model of VisiCalc, including the "A1" letter and number cell notation and slash-menu structure.
+It was cleanly programmed, relatively bug-free, performant (as it was programmed in x86 assembly language) and wrote directly to video memory rather than using the slow DOS or BIOS text-output functions.

-Among other novelties that Lotus introduced was a graph maker that could display several forms of graphs (including pie charts, bar graphics, or line charts) but required the user to have a graphics card.
-At this early stage, the only video boards available for the PC were IBM's Color/Graphics Adapter and Monochrome Display and Printer Adapter, the latter not supporting any graphics.
-However, because the two video boards used different RAM and port addresses, both could be installed in the same machine and so Lotus took advantage of this by supporting a "split" screen mode whereby the user could display the worksheet portion of 1-2-3 on the sharper monochrome video and the graphics on the CGA display.
+Among other novelties that Lotus introduced was a graph maker that could display several forms of graphs (including pie charts, bar graphics and line charts) but required a graphics card.
+At this early stage, the only video boards available for the PC were IBM's Color Graphics Adapter and Monochrome Display and Printer Adapter, the latter not supporting any graphics.
+However, because the two video boards used different RAM and port addresses, both could be installed in the same machine, so Lotus took advantage of this by supporting a "split" screen mode whereby the user could display the worksheet portion of 1-2-3 on the sharper monochrome video and the graphics on the CGA display.